Kazakhstan president orders use of force on 'terrorists' | DW | 07.01.2022

 Kazakhstan President Kassym-Jomart Tokayev on Friday declared that constitutional order was "mainly restored" after the unprecedented unrest in recent days.

-Violent clashes erupted over surging fuel prices, which saw government buildings attacked and a takeover of the airport.
-The violence resulted in a two-week state of emergency being declared and dozens of protesters and security forces killed.
+Protests had erupted over surging fuel prices and escalated into an uprising against corruption.
+Violent clashes between protesters and security forces left dozens of demonstrators and forces killed.

-In a televized address on Friday, Tokayev said he had given security forces orders to open fire without warning if there were further disturbances.
+In a televised address on Friday, Tokayev said he had given security forces orders to open fire without warning if there were further disturbances.

 The president made reference to "20,000 bandits" who had attacked the country's largest city of Almaty and vowed to destroy them.